jmonster/podhnologic/README.md

 # performance

-Since iTunes is single-threaded, this script runs `X`-times faster while utilizing the same encoder on an machine with `X` cores
+Runs `X`-times faster than iTunes while utilizing the same encoder on a machine with `X` idle cores

 # how?